KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ### Cause Two: The Crippling of Our Flow States

+- The flow state of total concentration on a single task is central to our well-being.

+- Flow states require a task of optimal difficulty and is easily broken.

 ### Cause Three: The Rise of Physical and Mental Exhaustion

 ### Cause Four: The Collapse of Sustained Reading